If not in a waterski access lane or waterski area, do not exceed 5 knots (about 9 kilometres per hour):

 Read the Navigation Safety Bylaw (pdf 3.3 MB)

-The Navigation Safety Bylaw has been updated and takes effect from 1 December 2024.
+The Navigation Safety Bylaw has been updated.
 The changes are summarised in this flyer (pdf 141 KB).

 Note: Inexperienced boaties should take a Coastguard Boating Education course.